crcx/retroforth/doc/RETRO-Book.md

 In this, after `}}` closes the area, the `:a #2 ;` is hidden and the `s:evaluate` will find the `:a #1 ;` when `b` is run.

+If you have a `---reveal---` with no definitions following, you will experience memory corruption.

 # The Stacks